• Skip to primary navigation

 • Whisk the flour and the baking powder in a bowl.
 Set aside.

-• Using a stand mixer fitted with a whisk attachment or an electric beater (or a whisk) beat 1 egg and the sugar on medium-high speed until pale and fluffy, about 1 or 2 minutes.
+• Using a stand mixer fitted with a whisk attachment or an electric beater (or a whisk) beat 1 egg, egg yolk, and the sugar on medium-high speed until pale and fluffy, about 1 or 2 minutes.

 • Reduce the speed, and add gradually the melted butter, then vanilla, honey and orange zest.
 Mix until combined.